osg-htc/docs/docs/other/configuration-with-osg-configure.md

 Info Services
 -------------

 Reporting to the central CE Collectors is configured in this section.
-For historical reasons, this is found in `30-infoservices.ini`, installed by the `osg-configure-infoservices` RPM.
 In the majority of cases, this file can be left untouched; you only need to configure this section if you wish to report to your own CE Collector instead of the ones run by OSG Operations.

+This section is contained in `/etc/osg/config.d/30-infoservices.ini`, which is provided by the `osg-configure-infoservices` RPM.
+(This is for historical reasons.)

 | Option        | Values Accepted           | Explanation                                                       |
 |---------------|---------------------------|-------------------------------------------------------------------|